vanus-labs/docs/tutorials/billing/README.md

   ]'
 ```

-- `sink` Points to the target end of the event delivery.
+- `sink` Tthe target end of the event delivery.
-- `filters` The method of filter the events.
+- `filters` The ways of filtering the events.
 - use keyword `suffix` to do the postfix match for attribute source

 ### Create Feishu-bot Subscription

-Create Subscription Event, here can do filter before deliver event to sink end, execute the following command:
+Create Subscription Event, you can do a filter before delivering event to the sink end:

 ```bash
 vsctl subscription create \